Jack's Senior Portrait

 Jack began to pull himself together.
 Once again, he was in his studio, painting.
 He took voice lessons, put together a musical group called The Wanderers, and toured the rodeo circuit for his Stoney Burke fans.
 And he wrote.
 In all, he wrote five scripts, which he sold to Universal.
 And, then, he returned to television.
 Between 1965 and 1968, he guest starred in popular series, such as 12 O'Clock High and The Man From U.N.C.L.E., and starred in made-for-television movies, such as The Counterfeit Killer and The Doomsday Flight.
 In each, he played roles that, looking back, were nothing short of training sessions for the television show that would put him over the top, Hawaii Five-0.

 For Jack, Hawaii Five-0 was a love-hate experience.
 He loved McGarrett, who shared his values.
 The role allowed him to put much of himself into his work, so much so that those who knew Jack described McGarrett as an “amped-up” version of Jack.
-His fans pick up on that and, in their fan fiction, tend to give McGarrett the qualities that Jack possessed.

 The pressures of co-producing a television series were both rewarding and challenging for Jack.
 On the one hand, he enjoyed being an unofficial ambassador of the State of Hawai‘i, meeting with government and tourism leaders, appearing at public functions, and helping to entertain foreign dignitaries.
 He also enjoyed adding his create talents to the scripts, which often arrived in less than polished form.
 He did not enjoy being seen as an egoistical tyrant.
 Perhaps, that would have been less of a problem if those around him had known that he was a co-owner and co-producer and not just a fellow cast member.